Biden orders tough new vaccination rules for federal workers

 “Right now, too many people are dying or watching someone they love die and say, ‘If I’d just got the vaccine,’” Biden said in a somber address Thursday from the East Room of the White House.
 “This is an American tragedy.
 People are dying who don’t have to die.”

-However, pushback is certain to Biden’s action.
+However, pushback to Biden’s action is certain.
 It puts him squarely in the center of a fierce political debate surrounding the government’s ability to compel Americans to follow public health guidelines.

 The federal government directly employs about 4 million people, but Biden’s action could affect many more when federal contractors are factored in.
 New York University professor of public service Paul Light estimates there are nearly 7 million more employees who could potentially be included, combining those who work for companies that contract with the government and those working under federal grants.